Frozen green beans roast up like a dream in the oven! Garlicky roasted frozen green beans are an easy, flavorful veggie side dish.

 Roasted Frozen Green Beans

 - 12 ounces frozen green beans - "French style" green beans work best in this recipe.

 - 3 cloves garlic - minced or pressed

 - ½ teaspoon salt

 - ¼ cup sliced almonds

-- Top the beans with the almonds, and serve.
+- Transfer the roasted frozen green beans to a serving dish, top them with the almonds, and serve.